pparthiv/pparthiv/README.md

 - 👋 Hi, I’m Parthiv Purkayastha
-- 👀 I’m interested in Deep learning and Artificial Intelligence
+- 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on anything related to python
+- 💞️ I’m looking to collaborate on anything related to python, machine learning, or data science
 - 📫 How to reach me : Send me an email to parthiv.iitg@gamil.com

 <!---